Avenues-Creative-Computation/cs2-setup-assignment/README.md

 For at least the first half of the year, your work for this class will be written in Python.
 We've chosen Python because you are already familiar with it.
 Instead of focusing on learning a new language, you will focus on deepening your knowledge of programming strategies and algorithms.
 Unlike Computer Science 1, you will be writing code on your computer rather than in an online editor.

-- [ ] Install the latest stable release of Python by clicking on this link and following the installer instructions: https://www.python.org/ftp/python/3.10.6/python-3.10.6-macos11.pkg
+- [ ] Install the latest stable release of Python by clicking on this link and following the installer instructions: <a href="https://www.python.org/ftp/python/3.10.6/python-3.10.6-macos11.pkg" target="_blank">https://www.python.org/ftp/python/3.10.6/python-3.10.6-macos11.pkg</a>

 On Mac OS X, the default version of Python is Python 2.
 Since Python 2 is soon to be deprecated, you will likely never need to run Python 2 (unless you are working on some old code).
 We will use Python 3 for everything in this class.
 Follow the instructions below to change your system's default to Python 3.